-- Use a separate bathroom from the rest of the household, if available. - If you have to share facilities, regular cleaning will be required. - Use separate towels from other household members, both for drying yourself after bathing or showering and for hand hygiene purposes. - You should avoid using shared spaces, such as kitchens, whilst others are present. - Take your meals back to your room to eat. - It is preferable to use a dishwasher to clean your crockery and cutlery.
+- Use a separate bathroom from the rest of the household, if available. - If you have to share facilities, regular cleaning will be required. - Use separate towels from other household members, both for drying yourself after bathing or showering and for hand hygiene purposes. - You should avoid using shared spaces, such as kitchens, whilst others are present. - Try and eat your meals away from other household members. - It is preferable to use a dishwasher to clean your crockery and cutlery.
 Alternatively, wash them by hand using washing up liquid and warm water and dry them thoroughly, using a separate tea towel. - Everyone within your household should regularly wash their hands with soap and water for at least 20 seconds and avoid touching their face.
 Regularly clean frequently touched surfaces within the home. - You can use your usual household detergents for cleaning your home.
 Remember, some areas are touched more often than others, for example door handles, handrails, remote controls and table tops.